Here’s our guide to shop some of the best souvenirs from Sri Lanka that you can bring back home.

 Visit to the hill country in Sri Lanka is incomplete without visiting a tea factory and if you set foot in the tea factory, you are bound to buy Ceylon tea (loads of it.)
 World famous Ceylon tea is

-certainly the best souvenir you can take back from Sri Lanka.
+certainly one of the best souvenirs from Sri Lanka you can take back home.
 I was baffled to see a good deal of varieties and flavors to choose from.

-A young lady gracefully wearing Osariya (National attire of Sri Lankan women – can be chosen as one of the souvenirs to bring back home from Sri Lanka) guided us through the tea factory and made us taste all types of tea in their lovely cafe.
+A young lady gracefully wearing Osariya (National attire of Sri Lankan women – can be chosen as one of the souvenirs from Sri Lanka to bring back home) guided us through the tea factory and made us taste all types of tea in their lovely cafe.
 Being a tea lover, I bought different varieties of tea.